ferrefire/Limcore/README.md

 ### CMake
 To build Limcore into your project using CMake, you can use CMake's FetchContent functionality.
-Simply add the following into your CMakeLists.txt file and your set:
+Simply add the following into your CMakeLists.txt file and you're set:
 ```cmake
 include(FetchContent) # If not already included